joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

 for an external predecessor task using the `getSubprojectObject` method.
 Note however that the `expandSubproject` method will have no effect as the external predecessor task does not represent an entire project!

+## Predecessors and Successors from Subprojects
+As we saw in a previous section, when working with Microsoft Project you can configure a project with a number of subprojects.
+When this is the case you can also create predecessor or successor relationships  between tasks in any of these projects.
+When you open your MPP file in Microsoft Project, and all of the subprojects can also be opened, then Microsoft Project will present you with a unified view of the tasks and their relationships, even though the relationships cross different files.
+However, if you open your project but do not have the subproject files available, you will see placeholder external tasks representing the predecessor or successor tasks from the missing subproject files.

+When reading the file using MPXJ, you will encounter the same situation: opening your MPP file without any of the subprojects being available you will see placeholder external tasks for predecessor and successor tasks from the subproject files.
+As we have already seen, the `expandSubprojects` method can be used to expand all subprojects, if the files they represent are available, allowing you to traverse the hierarchy of tasks.
+The `expandSubprojects` method also offers some additional functionality: when you pass `true` to this method, MPXJ will attempt to replace any predecessor or successor relationships which include placeholder external tasks with relationships which refer to the original task from a subproject, and those placeholder external tasks will be removed from the project entirely.
+This functionality is intended to replicate what you would see if you opened your file in Microsoft Project and all subprojects were successfully loaded.

+> As noted previously, the `expandSubprojects` method is only stitching together
+> a set of individual `ProjectFile` instances so the tasks they contain can
+> be traversed seamlessly, and in this case the predecessor and successor
+> relationships between those tasks no longer use placeholder external tasks.
+> This is still not a single unified `ProjectFile` instance so care should be
+> taken when working with this data to bear in mind that it comes from a number
+> of separate files.

 ## Resource Pools
 The final way an external project can be used from a Microsoft Project schedule